globus/globus-jupyterlab/docs/gcp.rst

 Globus Connect Personal
 =======================

-Globus Jupyterlab will automatically detect a local GCP install and requires no intervention.
+Users can transfer to or from any accessible Globus endpoint or collection.
+As a convenience, Globus JupyterLab will automatically detect a local, running Globus Connect Personal endpoint.
+Globus Connect Personal may be downloaded from the Globus web application.  https://app.globus.org/file-manager/gcp